Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: The PIP Method for the LPCC

 where $\lfloor \, \bullet \, \rfloor$ denotes the floor function.

-The percentage $p$ is kept unchanged in the next iteration if the minimum objective value of the partial-LPCC$(\mathbf{\bar{v}})$, obtained by solving the partial-MILP$(\mathbf{\bar{v}})$, is less than the value at the current $\mathbf{\bar{v}}$; this is the {\bf improvement case}.
+The percentage $p$ is kept unchanged in the next iteration if the minimum objective value of the reduced-LPCC$(\mathbf{\bar{v}})$, obtained by solving the reduced-MILP$(\mathbf{\bar{v}})$, is less than the value at the current $\mathbf{\bar{v}}$; this is the {\bf improvement case}.
 Otherwise $p$ is decreased by a fixed scalar $\alpha \in ( 0, \, 1)$; thus the number of integer variables to the determined at the next iteration increases; this is {\bf no improvement case}.
 Furthermore, we fix a priori a positive integer $r_{\max}$ (say 3 or 4) to be the maximum number of iterations $p$ is kept unchanged; when this number of times is reached, $p$ is decreased (by $\alpha$) in the next iteration.
-The algorithm terminates if the maximum percentage $p_{\max}$ of un-fixed integer variables is reached and there is no improvement in the minimum objective value of (\ref{eq:partial LPCC}) or if $p$ is unchanged and equal to $1-p_{\max}$ for $r_{\max}$ iterations.
-At the termination of the algorithm, the iterate $\mathbf{\bar{v}}$ must be an optimal solution of the partial-LPCC$(\mathbf{\bar{v}})$, hence a local minimizer of the LPCC (\ref{eq:LPCC}) by Proposition~\ref{pr:partial MILP and full}.
-We formally state this conclusion after the description of the algorithm.
+The algorithm terminates if the maximum percentage $p_{\max}$ of un-fixed integer variables is reached and there is no improvement in the minimum objective value of (\ref{eq:partial LPCC}) or if $p$ is unchanged and equal to $p_{\min}$ for $r_{\max}$ iterations.

 \begin{proposition} \rm The PIP algorithm terminates in finitely many steps.
-At termination, the output $\mathbf{\bar{v}}$ must be a local minimum of the LPCC (\ref{eq:LPCC}). $\Box$ \end{proposition}
+At termination, the output $\mathbf{\bar{v}}$ must be a local minimum of the LPCC (\ref{eq:LPCC}). \end{proposition}

+\begin{proof} At each iteration, if no improvement is observed, the percentage $p$ is decreased, leading to a different reduced subproblem being solved in the next iteration.
+Since both the objective value and $p$ decrease monotonically throughout the algorithm, no reduced subproblem can be solved more than twice.
+Given that the number of reduced subproblems is finite, the algorithm must terminate in a finite number of steps.
+At the termination of the algorithm, the iterate $\mathbf{\bar{v}}$ must be an optimal solution of the reduced-LPCC$(\mathbf{\bar{v}})$, hence a local minimizer of the LPCC (\ref{eq:LPCC}) by Proposition~\ref{pr:partial MILP and full}. \end{proof}

 When the above PIP algorithm is applied to the QP-derived LPCC (\ref{eq:LPCC of QP}), the subproblems are the restricted KKT problems (\ref{eq:restricted KKT}).
 Let $S^k$ be the feasible region of the $k$-th restricted QP-derived LPCC and $\mathbf{v}^k = (x^k,s^k,\lambda^k)$ be the value of $\wh{\mathbf{v}}$ at iteration $k$ in the PIP algorithm.
 Then $\mathbf{v}^k \in \argmin\limits_{(x,s,\lambda)\in \mathbf{S}^k} c^{\top} x + d^{\top}\lambda$, where $\mathbf{S}^k \triangleq \displaystyle{ \bigcup_{i=1}^k } \, S^i$.
 It follows from Proposition~\ref{pr:conv} that $x^k$ is the optimal solution of the QP restricted to $\conv( \proj_x(\mathbf{S}^k) )$.